Which place is cheaper, Porto or Almeria?

 Almeria usually gets less rain in July than Porto.
 Almeria gets 1 mm (0 in) of rain, while Porto receives 16 mm (0.6 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Almeria and Porto.
 Many visitors come to Almeria in the autumn for the hiking trails and the natural beauty of the area.
 Also, most visitors come to Porto for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.

 In October, Almeria is generally a little warmer than Porto.
-Temperatures in Almeria average around 20°C (68°F), and Porto stays around 17°C (62°F).
+Daily temperatures in Almeria average around 20°C (68°F), and Porto fluctuates around 17°C (62°F).